-Fruit Notes (ISSN 0427-6906) is published four times per year by the Department of Plant, Soil, & Insect Sciences, University of Massachusetts Amherst.
+Fruit Notes (ISSN 0427-6906) is published four times per year by the Stockbridge School of Agriculture, University of Massachusetts Amherst.

 Fruit Notes began in 1935 with carbon copies of typed manuscripts sent to county Extension offices in Massachusetts.
 In 1936, it became a regular periodical edited by William Thies.
 William Lord came to the University in 1955 and became the editor, and William Bramlage edited it in 1985.
 Wesley Autio took over in 1986.
+Jaime Pinero is the current editor.
 Fruit Notes is distributed to growers and researchers in 35 states in the U.S. and 14 other countries.
-Fruit Notes focuses primarily on tree-fruit culture, but addresses small-fruit problems occasionally.
+Fruit Notes focuses primarily on tree-fruit culture but addresses small-fruit problems occasionally.
 Most reports are from current research at the University of Massachusetts and other universities.

-or download the mail-in order form and mail it in with your payment.
+or download the 2024_fruit_subscription_form.pdf and mail it in with your payment.